kpuuuuuuuuuuuuuuuuuuuuu/debug-mac-sql/README.md

 Change theme from ‘robbyrussell’ to ‘agnoster’ for the legendary Oh-My-Zsh theme
 $ nano ~/.zshrc

-Find the ZSH_THEME variable and change it:ZSH_THEME="agnoster"   MOI JE pref lea
+Find the ZSH_THEME variable and change it:ZSH_THEME="agnoster"    aussi le  alanpeabody

 I don’t like it that the theme shows my username and host.
 To get rid of this, we change the directory to
 $ cd ~/.oh-my-zsh/themes